 3. Set up security groups in your AWS

-4. Attach a Timescale Service to the Peering VPC
+4. Attach a Timescale Cloud service to the Peering VPC

-Create the VPC and the peering connection that enables you to securely route traffic between Timescale Cloud and your own VPC in a logically isolated virtual network.
+Create the VPC and the peering connection that enables you to securely route traffic between Timescale Cloud and your Customer VPC in a logically isolated virtual network.

-1. In Timescale Console > VPC, click New VPC.
+1. In Timescale Console > Security > VPC, click Create a VPC

-2. Choose your region and IP range, then click Create VPC.
+2. Choose your region and IP range, name your VPC, then click Create VPC

 Create a new VPC in Timescale Cloud